Believing in accessibility for all

 10.0 Service Standards

-• Complete Routine/non-urgent day-to-day minor repairs within 20 working days of report or inspection
+• Complete Routine/non-urgent day-to-day minor repairs or inspect (where applicable) and schedule works within 20 working days of report

-• Complete Major/Planned Repair within 90 calendar days after inspection
+• Complete Programmed Repairs within 90 calendar days after inspection

-• Where these timescales cannot be met, the customer will be informed with reasons for the delay and estimated timescales
+• Where these timescales cannot be met, the customer will be informed with reasons for the delay and any revised estimated timescales

 11.0 Voids (Empty Homes)